Employing and supporting LGBTQIA+ workers

 Victimisation

 Victimisation is when someone makes a claim or complaint, or gives evidence in support of a colleague making a complaint, about being unlawfully discriminated against or harassed on grounds of sexual orientation and they are in turn treated less favourably, in retaliation for the complaint, or the support that was given.
-For example, excluding someone from regular company social events.
+For example, the exclusion of someone from regular company social events.
 Employers should investigate complaints and address any behaviour that leads to someone feeling they are being victimised in the workplace.